camilaagw/DS-DE-training-notes/how-to-win-a-DS-competition/notes-from-big-data-specialization-course.md

 * Average price per square meter in 500m, 1000m,..
 * Number of schools/supermarkets/parking lots in 500m, 1000m,..
 * Distance to closest subway station or gym, etc.

+### Binning
+Manually creating categories from continuous variables.
+E.g. classify all customers as short, medium, tall and very tall may be helpful.

+### KNN
+Using records in the training set to produce a kNN feature that is fed into another model

 ### Matrix factorization
 General approach for dimensionality reduction and feature extracting.
 For example, can be of great use on non-curated categories.
 It is  is similar in spirit to linear models, so can use the same transformation tricks, such as $log(x+1)$